fountum/acit-2420-assignment-3-p2/README.md

 Once you've had the timer active, you can check if it has been triggering the service at the correct time using `journalctl -u generate-index`.
 Look for the time the service should be triggered (13:00:00 UTC/05:00:00 PST).

 ## Step 4: Configuring and enabling nginx
 Replace `nginx.conf` in `/etc/nginx/` with the copy in this repository.
 Then create the directoires `sites-available` and `enabled-sites` in `/etc/nginx/`.
 Clone `snapshot.conf` to `sites-avaialable` then open the file in a text editor.
 Change the IP for the directive `server_name` to the IP of the current server.
-Then create a symbolic link to it in `enabled-sites`.
+Then create a symbolic link to it in `sites-enabled`.
 If you add a new server block or modify existing configurations, you can validate your configuration using `sudo nginx -t`.

 Once configuration is complete, enable the `nginx` service.